andres20980/kasten-docs/docs/operating.md

 ## Configuring Veeam Kasten Disaster Recovery Mode â

 The KDR mode specifies how internal Veeam Kasten resources are protected.
-The mode can be set either before or after enabling the KDR policy.
+The mode must be set before enabling the KDR policy.
 Changes to the KDR mode only apply to future KDR policy runs.

 Starting in Veeam Kasten v8.0.0, all installations default to Quick DR (Local Catalog Snapshot) mode.